-Kotb has covered a wide variety of domestic and international stories across all NBC News platforms as well as numerous human-interest stories and features.
-She covered in-depth, the aftermath and one year anniversary of Hurricane Katrina, a story personal to Kotb who lived in New Orleans for six years.
-She has reported on the war in Iraq, the conflict between the Israelis and Palestinians in the West Bank and Gaza, and the War on Terror in Afghanistan.
-Kotb conducted an exclusive interview with Aung San Suu Kyi, an internationally recognized leader of Burma, marking the first time in 11 years that Suu Kyi was interviewed by an American television network.
-From 2004 to 2008, she served as the host of the weekly syndicated series “Your Total Health.”
-Kotb traveled to Southeast Asia to cover the devastating effects of the 2004 Tsunami, and she traveled to war-torn Burma, led secretly by rebel soldiers, to report the complete story on 12-year-old twin warriors who were said to have magical powers.
-Kotb also co-anchored an MSNBC special on race, “Shades of Hope…Shadows of Hate,” which was reported from Birmingham, Alabama at the former site of a Klan bombing.
+She has covered a wide variety of domestic and international stories across all NBC News platforms as well as numerous human-interest stories and features.
+She covered the aftermath and one-year anniversary of Hurricane Katrina, a story personal to Kotb who lived in New Orleans for six years.
+Additionally, she has reported on the war in Iraq, the conflict in the West Bank and Gaza, and the War on Terror in Afghanistan.
+Kotb was a part of the network’s extensive coverage of the 2012 Summer Olympics in London and the 2016 Summer Olympics in Rio.
+She also served as host of the weekly syndicated series “Your Total Health,” from 2004 to 2008.

 "What a fabulous day we had with Hoda!
 Oh my...she is fantastic...She is the most friendly and accessible celebrity ever, seriously.
 Fantastic one on one and in front of a crowd!
 She made 320 new best friends.
 We are blessed that she would come...Thank you for making the magic happen."